tokyoliyi/MacOSX-for-W650DC-DD/README.md

                     Store (0x02, OEM2)
 end;
 </pre></code>

 ## Notice
 + You need to generate and patch DSDT by yourself
-+ Use ssdtPRGen.sh to generate SSDT for your CPU
 + You can use clover config directly.

 ## Not Working
 + wifi
 + sdcard reader
 + HDMI

 ## Credits
 + APPLE for mac os
 + RehabMan